 There are loads of Banff hotels with pools, but both the indoor and outdoor pool at this Fairmont are the most popular in town.
 Even though there’s so much to see and do in Banff National Park, you’re going to be spending loads of time in these pools – especially if you’re traveling with kids.
 Just make sure you budget enough time to enjoy the facilities.

 I’m not recommending you skip out on your bill, but you don’t need to stay overnight to experience dining around the castle.
-This is one resort with range.
-You could spend a long weekend dining at a different spot for every meal.
-Or, eat here instead of hitting a chain along Main Street, then drive home.
+The Fairmont in Banff is one resort with range.
+You could spend a long weekend dining at different restaurants for every meal.
+Or, eat here instead of hitting a chain along Main Street, before driving home.
+There’s at least a dozen restaurants situated inside Fairmont Banff Springs.

 For a classic steak house experience saddle up to 1888 Chop House (order the Tomahawk).
 For the best sushi in Banff nosh on freshly flown in fish at the Samurai Sushi Bar.
 My favourite is probably the Lookout Patio where they’ve got authentic Mexican going on.
 Afternoon tea can’t be missed, nor can fondue at Waldhaus.
 Insider tip: Head to the Waldhaus Pub on Thursday for quiz night with the locals.